Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 22

-As we just found out, there are such fruits and vegetables in nature, but since there is much more calcium in other foods, it is better to eat food of animal origin to obtain it.
+As we just found out, such fruits and vegetables exist in nature, but since there is much more calcium in other foods, it is better to eat foods of animal origin to obtain it.

 The role of vitamin D and calcium

-Calciferol regulates the metabolic processes in the blood of phosphorus and calcium.
+Calciferol regulates the processes of exchange of phosphorus and calcium in the blood.
 It is thanks to them that teeth and bones grow, and the skeleton becomes strong.
-Also, these substances give us muscle strength.
-Almost all one hundred percent of calcium is spent on maintaining these functions.
-Vitamin D “directs” calcium to the right places of our body.
-Most of it goes to bones and muscles, and about one percent goes to food nerve cells...
-It would seem a little, but this is far from the case.
+These substances also give us muscle strength.
+Almost one hundred percent of calcium is used to maintain these functions.
+Vitamin D “directs” calcium to the right places our body.
+Most of it goes into bones and muscles, and about one percent goes for nutrition nerve cells.
+It would seem that this is not enough, but this is far from the case.
 If our nerves lack this percentage of calcium, the body will take the deficiency from the bones, which will ultimately lead to their weakness and fragility.

-First of all, it is important to receive it naturally - during beneficial exposure to the sun.
-Also in products that have an animal and vegetable origin, too .
+First of all, it is important to obtain it naturally - during beneficial sun exposure.
+Also in products containing animal and vegetable origin, Same .
 But in a small dosage.
-It is mainly formed in our body when we are in the sun for 10 to 30 minutes daily.
+It is mainly formed in our body when we are exposed to the sun for 10 to 30 minutes daily.

-Vitamin D is found in potatoes, cabbage, spinach, other greens, nuts and cereals, as well as in those fruits and vegetables that ripen in early spring and early summer.
-In fact, there is not much of it there.
+Vitamin D is found in potatoes, cabbage, spinach, other greens, nuts and grains, as well as in those fruits and vegetables that ripen in early spring and early summer.
+In fact, there isn't much of it there.
 These products contain other beneficial substances, of which there are much more.

-Most vitamin D is present in fish products, milk, cottage cheese, and with their constant use, calcium in the body is absorbed most optimally.
+Most vitamin D is present in fish products, milk, cottage cheese, and with their constant consumption, calcium is absorbed in the body most optimally.
 This prevents the occurrence of osteoporosis and other bone diseases.

-If you take small "sunbathing" in the morning, when the radiation is the safest, vitamin D will be absorbed by the body much better.
-Together with those products that contain it in much larger quantities than fruits - milk, cheese, cottage cheese,.
+If you take small “sunbathes” in the morning, when exposure to radiation is safest, vitamin D will be absorbed by the body much better.
+Together with those products that contain it in much greater quantities than fruits - milk, cheese, cottage cheese,...

-Calcium is the most "popular" mineral in our body.
-It is the basis of bone tissue, the condition of teeth, hair, nail plates and skin depends on it.
-In addition, he is responsible for blood clotting, transmission of nerve impulses, muscle contraction and much more.
-In order for him to successfully fulfill the many responsibilities entrusted to him, we must take care of daily replenishment of this vital an important mineral...
+Calcium is the most “popular” mineral in our body.
+It is the basis of bone tissue; the condition of teeth, hair, nail plates and skin depends on it.
+In addition, it is responsible for blood clotting, transmission of nerve impulses, muscle contraction and much more.
+In order for him to successfully fulfill the numerous responsibilities entrusted to him, we must take care of the daily replenishment of supplies of this vital important mineral.
 Calcium plays a special role in the body of a pregnant woman.
-After all, it develops inside new life which also constantly requires calcium.
-Therefore, it is very important for everyone (young and old) to consume foods rich in calcium.
+After all, it develops inside new life, which also constantly requires calcium.
+Therefore, it is very important for everyone (from young to old) to consume foods rich in calcium.

 The role of calcium in the body

 Calcium is the building block for the skeleton.
 The percentage of this substance in our bones is 99%.
-The remainder in the form of 1% is in the blood.
-The total mass of calcium in our body is 1-1,5 kilogram.
-Based on these figures, it is already possible to estimate the value of calcium for the body.
-But in addition to the role of the main mineral of the skeletal framework, the mineral has many others important functions for which he is responsible.
+The remainder, 1%, is found in the blood.
+The total amount of calcium in our body is 1-1,5 kilogram.
+Based on these figures, it is already possible to assess the value of calcium for the body.
+But besides its role as the main mineral of the skeletal framework, the mineral has many other important functions for which he is responsible.

-1. Carbohydrate metabolism...
-Without calcium, it will not be possible.
+1. Carbohydrate metabolism.
+Without calcium it will be impossible.
 As well as the exchange of sodium chloride.

-2. Regulation muscle contractions ...
-Calcium is involved in muscle contraction.
-It controls the work of the muscles of the heart, ensuring a normal heartbeat.
+2. Regulation muscle contractions .
+Calcium is involved in the process of muscle contraction.
+It controls the functioning of the heart muscles, ensuring normal heartbeat.

-3. Pulse broadcast...
-It helps the central nervous system to transmit "signals" in the form of nerve impulses.
-It enhances the activity of enzymes that contribute to the synthesis of neurotransmitters.
+3. Pulse broadcast.
+It helps the central nervous system transmit “signals” in the form of nerve impulses.
+With its help, the activity of enzymes that contribute to the synthesis of neurotransmitters is enhanced.

-4. Normalization of pressure indicators...
-The mineral is also needed so that the pressure does not frighten with its off-scale figures and does not oppress the underestimated indicators.
-But for greater efficiency, calcium must have "allies".
-The compounds, along with magnesium, potassium and sodium, are responsible for healthy blood pressure readings.
+4. Normalization of pressure indicators.
+The mineral is also needed so that the pressure does not frighten you with its off-scale figures and does not depress you with its underestimated figures.
+But for greater effectiveness, calcium must have “allies”.
+The compounds, together with magnesium, potassium and sodium, are responsible for healthy blood pressure readings.

-5. Influence on the degree of blood clotting...
-True, he does it a little indirectly.
-Calcium reinforces the action of vitamin K, which is responsible for normal blood clotting.
+5. Effect on the degree of blood clotting.
+True, he does this a little indirectly.
+Calcium supports the action of vitamin K, which is responsible for normal blood clotting.

-6. The work of cell membranes...
-Helps transfer nutrients and other compounds across cell membranes.
-Mineral ions circulating in the intermembrane space transmit mental impulses.
+6. Function of cell membranes.
+Helps transport nutrients and other compounds across cell membranes.
+Mineral ions circulating in the intermembrane space transmit thought impulses.
 Thanks to which we experience a surge of joy or, conversely, become calm.

-7. "Construction" of dental tissue...
-In this case, calcium is as important as the bricks from which the house is being built.
-Without him about good condition teeth needless to say.
+7. “Construction” of dental tissue.
+In this case, calcium is as important as the bricks from which the house is built.
+Without him oh good condition teeth there is nothing to say.

-9. Beauty and healthy appearance ...
-Everyone knows that an attractive appearance largely depends on the condition of the hair, teeth and nails.
-With a lack of calcium, the body will instantly respond with dry curls, brittle nails and thinning of the enamel.
+9. Beauty and healthy appearance .
+Everyone knows that attractive appearance largely depends on the condition of hair, teeth and nails.
+With a lack of calcium, the body will instantly respond with dry hair, brittle nails and thinning enamel.

-10. Additional functions: "Maintains strength" immune system, participates in the synthesis of many hormones and enzymes responsible for digestion.
-Not without his participation, the synthesis of saliva, fat metabolism and energy metabolism occur.
+10. Additional functions: “supports strength” immune system, participates in the synthesis of many hormones and enzymes responsible for digestion.
+Not without his participation, saliva synthesis, fat metabolism and energy metabolism occur.

 Important.
-We need calcium all the time.
-Every day, at least 0.8 g of the mineral must enter the body of an adult.
-The figure rises to 1.5 g when it comes to pregnancy or lactation.
+We constantly need calcium.
+Every day an adult's body should receive at least 0.8 g of the mineral.
+The figure increases to 1.5 g when it comes to pregnancy or lactation.

 Signs of calcium deficiency and excess

-Both a lack and an excessive abundance of calcium lead to undesirable consequences.
-With proper nutrition, both problems do not threaten healthy person...
-If you neglect the rules of healthy lifestyle, then an imbalance of the hormone calcitonin (the hormone thyroid gland, which takes part in the regulation of calcium-phosphorus metabolism).
+Both deficiency and excessive abundance of calcium lead to undesirable consequences.
+With proper nutrition, both problems do not threaten healthy person.
+If you neglect the rules of a healthy lifestyle, then an imbalance of the hormone calcitonin (hormone thyroid gland, which takes part in the regulation of calcium-phosphorus metabolism).

 Causes of calcium deficiency

-2. Low-calorie diets...
-The desire to reduce the calories in food as much as possible leads to the fact that foods containing calcium are removed from the diet or their amount is reduced.
-Then the body has no choice but to pick up the missing trace element from a losing weight person from bones, nails, hair.
-Hence - fragility, fragility, dryness, dullness, which the former beauty acquires.
+2. Low calorie diets.
+The desire to reduce calories in food as much as possible leads to the fact that foods containing calcium are removed from the diet or their amount is reduced.
+Then the body has no choice but to take the missing microelement from the bones, nails, and hair of a losing weight person.
+Hence the fragility, fragility, dryness, dullness that the former beauty acquires.
 Teeth and bones become brittle.

-3. Age...
-Over time, it becomes more and more difficult for the body to establish the full assimilation of the mineral.
+3. Age.
+Over time, it becomes more and more difficult for the body to fully absorb the mineral.

 • irregular heartbeat;